 Syncing 10,000 leads/mo?
 GET A DEMO

-To help you jumpstart the potential for high-value ad campaigns, in this post, we’re going to break down the anatomy of a Facebook Ad and go over tips for each component to help you get the results you want.
+To help you jumpstart the potential for high-value ad campaigns, in this post, we’re going to break down the anatomy of a Facebook ad.
+We’ll also go over tips for each component and a few integrations to help you get the results you want.

-The 4 essential components that make up the anatomy of a Facebook Ad
+4 Components that make up the anatomy of a Facebook ad

-There are ultimately four different parts of a Facebook Ad that make up the basic anatomy of a Facebook Ad: the visual, the copy, the CTA, and the ad type.
+There are ultimately four different parts that make up the basic anatomy of a Facebook ad: the visual, the copy, the CTA, and the Ad Type.

 Visuals on Facebook Ads